CurrikiLibrary/CurrikiLearn/readme.md

 - cp .env.example .env

-- Update database credentails in .env file
+- Update database credentails in .env file.
+Use the same database configured for CurrikiOpenLibrary.

         DB_DATABASE=homestead